BIO-RSG/Improving-satellite-chlorophyll-a-retrieval-in-the-turbid-waters-of-the-Bay-of-Fundy-Canada/README.md

 ## Improving satellite chlorophyll-a retrieval in the turbid waters of the Bay of Fundy, Canada

-Wilson KL, Hilborn A, Clay S, Devred E (2023) Improving satellite chlorophyll-a retrieval in the turbid waters of the Bay of Fundy, Canada (In prep) Estuaries and Coasts
+Wilson KL, Hilborn A, Clay S, Devred E (2024) Improving satellite chlorophyll-a retrieval in the turbid waters of the Bay of Fundy, Canada.
+Estuaries and Coasts

 <img align="right" src="./Figures/Figure9.png" width="300"/>

 This project focused on improving chl-a and SPM retrieval in the Bay of Fundy.

-The yearly and seasonal climatology layers are hosted on Open Data at:
+The yearly and seasonal climatology layers are hosted on Open Data at: https://open.canada.ca/data/en/dataset/272f5cf1-52bb-416b-b92a-8bc9384fc24d

-Please contact for daily composites:
+Please contact for daily composites: kristen.wilson@dfo-mpo.gc.ca